george123wright/Portfolio/README.md

 # Portfolio Optimisation Toolkit

-This repository contains a collection of scripts for building equity return forecasts and constructing optimised portfolios.
-The code pulls data from online sources, generates valuation models and exports the results to Excel workbooks.
+This repository hosts a set of Python scripts for constructing equity portfolios using a range of quantitative valuation models and optimisation techniques.
+The workflow pulls market and fundamental data, generates forecasts with multiple statistical approaches and produces optimised portfolio allocations.
+The results are written to Excel workbooks for inspection or further analysis.

 ## Installation